 The subject line is the first thing your receiver will read, and it will determine whether they even open your email.
 Writing a personalized subject line that catches the attention but doesn’t feel like marketing can be hard.

-2011 study, the two main elements in the subject line that increase email opening rates are utility and curiosity.
+A few common suggestions for writing an effective, personalized subject line are to include the name of the person and the call to action.
+According to a 2011 study, the two main elements in the subject line that increase email opening rates are utility and curiosity.
 Another study conducted in the Netherlands in 2019 found that an effective subject line should be short, personal, and should elicit emotion.

 In short, you should aim to write a short, personalized subject line that triggers an emotional response, preferably curiosity.